 Weigh and measure food.
 This is so you can learn healthy portion sizes.
-For example, a 3-ounce serving of
+For instance, a 3-ounce serving of

 Learn to read food nutrition labels and use them.
 Keep the number of portions you are really eating in mind.

-Don't eat foods that are high in "energy density."
+Don't eat foods that are high in energy density.
 This means foods that have a lot of calories in small amounts.
-For example, a cheeseburger
+For instance, a cheeseburger

 with fries can have as much as 1,000 calories and 30 or more grams of fat.
 Order a